What is MFI (Mean or Median Fluorescence Intensity) and how do I calculate it in FCS Express?

 Spreadsheets and tokens can also be inserted in the analysis to quickly show a statistic of interest.

-Tokens are dynamic text that update in real time.
+Tokens are dynamic text that updates in real-time.
 Tokens can be inserted in text boxes within an FCS Express analysis, or placed within a spreadsheet, and can represent a statistic, keyword, or properties of the layout, among other bits of information regarding the analysis.

 Cautions